wanrongt/CI-Docs/BMC-CI-Docs/doc/source/DSG Automation/About SSTF.md

 2. Install Allure
 3. Set environment variable "STU_Config".
 "SUT_Config" is the path where your local settings.py is.

-## Developement Jenkins Job usage guide.
+## Development Jenkins Job usage guide.
 1. repoPath: This parameter defines the absolute path of your repository on SSTF host
 2. devBranch: This parameter defines which branch to test in this job.
 3. casePath: This parameter defines the relative path of SSTF.